What Is The Typical Commission Structure In Affiliate Marketing?

 Cost Per Sale (CPS) is a commission structure in affiliate marketing where affiliates earn a commission for every sale they generate for the merchant.
 This commission structure is a common and straightforward way for affiliates to earn money.

-See also How Can I Measure The ROI Of My Affiliate Marketing Efforts?
+See also What Are The Different Types Of Affiliate Marketing Channels?

 Percentage-Based Commission